kakashidinho/HQEngine/README.md

 ----------------------------
 - This project goal is a cross platform C++ 3D game framework, allowing as much code re-use as possible across many platforms (Windows, Windows Phone, Android, IOS, Mac OSX, ...).
 - To achieve this, many platform-specific functionalities have been hidden by abstract layers, including rendering API, audio API, file system, window API, threading, etc.
 - Although there are a few of open source projects out there with same goals.
 One example is Ogre 3D.
 Often, I found them lack support for some platforms.
 For instance, Ogre has only supported Android recently, they didn't before.
-Moreover, I have been working with this hobby project since my undergraduate days, and still have motivation to improve it.
+Moreover, I have been working with this hobby project since my undergraduate days, and still have motivation to evolve it.

 Current status
 ----------------------------